Janusz Korczak.

 Korczak was also criticised.
 Olczak-Ronikier writes: He was attacked by everyone.
 Traditional Jews about him polonising children, Poles and assimilated Jews about him unnecessarily perpetuating a sense of Jewish identity in his pupils, making integration into Polish society difficult.
 Zionists, because he did not agitate for an exodus to Palestine.
 Communists, because he did not call for a fight against capitalism (278, 2011).
 Despite this, Korczak continued to work.
 In the early 1930s, he even decided to make two trips to Palestine.
 Letters written by him indicate his deteriorating wellbeing, perhaps even the seeds of depression, from which he saved himself by prolonged stays in the countryside.
 In 1938 he hosted a radio programme for adults.
 He managed to relax again at a summer resort with children before war broke out.

 In October 1940, all Jews were ordered to move to the ghetto.
 They were allowed to take only small luggage and bedding.
 Korczak, through his connections, managed to secure a building for the orphans.
 During the move, the Doctor defied German soldiers stealing rations from the people being moved.
-He was publicly slapped, arrested and taken to the Pawiak prison.
-He got out thanks to bail posted by two wealthy Jewish collaborators.
+He was publicly slapped, arrested and taken to the Pawiak prison (a place were interrogations and torture took place).
+He got out thanks to bail posted by two wealthy Jewish collaborators (the were collaborating with Nazis).
 The small district (the boundaries of which were further reduced over time), could accommodate around 100,000 people.
 Some 500,000 were squeezed into it, and more residents were arriving all the time, sent to the ghetto from the surrounding villages and towns.
-The Doctor was repeatedly offered help to get out of the ghetto, he refused.
+The Doctor was repeatedly offered help to get out of the ghetto.
+He refused each time.

 Korczak and the other educators did their best to keep the life of the pupils going as usual.
 Time was filled tightly with activities.
 No room was left for fear.
 The pre-war rules and daily schedule were in force.
 The children studied, took care of cleanliness and order, helped in the kitchen and in the sewing room, the older ones looked after the younger ones (Olczak-Ronikier, 373, 2011).
 In addition to celebrating Jewish holidays, readings, concerts and storytelling were held at the orphanage.